nzalake52/Text-Analytics/README.md

 So the output for an article is the vector of shape (1000, 150) given input to RNN.

 RNN is implemented using KERAS implementation of Tensorflow.
+Feel free to change the input data to any other text.

+Instead of using Word2Vec you can also use any other pre trained models like GloVe for embedding matrix.